oracle-livelabs/goldengate/ogg-json/ora-to-json/ora-to-json.md

 ### Objectives
 In this lab you will learn:
 -  How to reset the GoldenGate configuration.
--  How to create an extract for the source database and a path to distribute the trail to target deployment.
+-  How to create an extract for the source database
--  How to configure the GoldenGate for Cassandra as a target.
+-  How to configure the Data Steams
--  How to validate the GoldenGate configuration for Cassandra as a target.
+-  How to consume the Data Steams using AsynchAPI

 ### Prerequisites
 This lab assumes you have: